rust-lang/rfcs/text/0000-target-tier-policy.md

 Some of our existing targets may not meet all of these criteria today.
 We may wish to audit existing targets against these criteria, but this RFC does not constitute a commitment to do so in a timely fashion.

-Future enhancements to the target tier policy may introduce more detailed requirements for supplying host tools for a target, or for supplying part or all of the standard library.

 In the future, we may have a specified approval body for evaluating legal requirements, in consultation with legal professionals.